Ry Cooder Sessions

 “The Devil’s Got My Woman” (S. James, arranged by Rising Sons) and “Take a Giant Step” (Goffin-King, arranged by B. Hanson, T. Melcher, Rising Sons) by Rising Sons

 The band known as Rising Sons, which flourished in Los Angeles in 1965-66, featured Taj Mahal and Ry Cooder.
 The Sons were influential, playing in all the clubs in the Sunset Strip.
 Many Southern California bands of the late Sixties trace their influences to the Sons, including Love, the Byrds, and Canned Heat.
+Their only album (found now on the Rising Sons CD) was not released at the time.

 “Sure ‘Nuff ‘N’ Yes I Do” (Don Van Vliet/Herb Bermann) by Captain Beefheart and his Magic Band

-Ry Cooder played the role of musical director and slide guitarist with the legendary Captain Beefheart and his Magic Band on the album Safe as Milk.
-This song demonstrates Ry’s inventiveness on slide guitar very early in his career.
-The Captain had released his only pop single “Diddy Wah Diddy” in early 1966, and was trying to create a fusion representing his blues influences (Howlin’ Wolf and John Lee Hooker) with Native American rhythms and the free jazz of John Coltrane and Charles Mingus (see video above).
+The Captain had released his only pop single “Diddy Wah Diddy” in early 1966, and was trying to create a fusion representing his blues influences (Howlin’ Wolf and John Lee Hooker) with Native American rhythms and the free jazz of John Coltrane and Charles Mingus (see video on this page).
 The band included John French on drums, Alex St. Clair Snouffer on guitar, Ry on both guitar and bass on some tracks, Jerry Handley on bass, and the Captain (Don van Vliet) on vocals and harmonica.
 Captain Beefheart’s career veered fleetingly into the limelight with his sporadic collaborations with Frank Zappa, and he remains a solid cult figure through his wildly innovative Magic Band and solo albums.

 Ry Cooder’s most famous session as a slide guitarist was with the Rolling Stones on this song on Sticky Fingers, in which he played his classic and most well known electric slide guitar riff.
-Ry’s country-blues guitar style also influenced the Stones, most notably with the central riff of “Honky Tonk Woman”, and he played mandolin on “Love in Vain” on Let it Bleed.
-Check out the Rolling Stones Web Site for official news of the band.

 “Gates of Eden” (Bob Dylan) and “Sailor’s Bonnett” (Traditional, arranged by Kevin Burke) by Arlo Guthrie

-Ry played with Arlo Guthrie on an inspired version of the Bob Dylan song “Gates of Eden” featuring Byrds guitarist Clarence White, who also picked country-style guitar as a session musician for a lot of artists.
+Ry Cooder played with Arlo Guthrie on an inspired version of the Bob Dylan song “Gates of Eden” featuring Byrds guitarist Clarence White, who also picked country-style guitar as a session musician for a lot of artists.
 The interplay of Cooder and White on this rendition on The Last of the Brooklyn Cowboys is absolutely sublime.
 On “Sailor’s Bonnett” Ry Cooder plays slide guitar and Arlo plays banjo, with Kevin Burke on fiddle.

 Woody Guthrie was one of America’s greatest-ever songwriters and the godfather of popular urban folk.
 When Guthrie died on Oct.
 3, 1967, after 15 years of suffering from Huntington’s Disease, a tribute was held at Carnegie Hall in NYC on Jan.
 20, 1968, sponsored by the Guthrie Children’s Trust Fund with proceeds donated to fight the disease.
 Tribute to Woody Guthrie is a recording of the concert.
-This song from the concert features Odetta with Arlo Guthrie on guitar, Ry Cooder on slide guitar and Clarence White on electric guitar.
-Bob Dylan, Judy Collins, Ramblin’ Jack Elliott, Arlo Guthrie, Richie Havens, Odetta, Tom Paxton, and Pete Seeger also appeared.
-On Sept.
-12, 1970, a second concert was held at the Hollywood Bowl in LA., featuring most the same people along with Country Joe McDonald and Joan Baez, which also appears on the Tribute CD.

-Ry’s work with Randy Newman was substantial, including the hit “You Can Leave Your Hat On” from Sail Away, and songs like “Mama Told Me Not to Come” and “Let’s Burn Down the Cornfield” from 12 Songs, an album of mostly demos made in 1967, before Randy Newman’s debut album in 1968 (it was released in 1970).
+Ry Cooder’s work with Randy Newman was substantial, including the hit “You Can Leave Your Hat On” from Sail Away, and songs like “Mama Told Me Not to Come” and “Let’s Burn Down the Cornfield” from 12 Songs, an album of mostly demos made in 1967, before Randy Newman’s debut album in 1968 (it was released in 1970).

 Raised in Hollywood (where his uncles Alfred and Lionel were film scorers), Randy Newman developed his unique songwriting and performing style while touring the college circuit with Harry Nilsson.
 Artists as diverse as Peggy Lee, Three Dog Night, and Judy Collins all had hits with Randy Newman songs, and Joe Cocker made a hit out of “You Can Leave Your Hat On”.
 Ry’s distinctive guitar gives “Let’s Burn Down the Cornfield” its wicked edge.
 Newman would continue to ply his sardonic wit in songs like “Short People”, “Political Science”, and “I Love L.A.”